flutter/website/text-input.md

 1. User taps a character in the keyboard.
 2. The
 [`OnChanged`](https://docs.flutter.io/flutter/material/Input/onChanged.html)
-callback is called with the current `value` of the widget
+callback is called with the current `value` of the widget.
-3. Perform any necessary logic/validation on the current input value
+3. Perform any necessary logic/validation on the current input value.
 4. Update the state of the `Input` widget accordingly through [`setState()`](https://docs.flutter.io/flutter/widgets/State/setState.html).

-For most cases, we recommend a `Input` within a [`StatefulWidget`](https://docs.flutter.io/flutter/widgets/StatefulWidget-class.html) so you can save and operate on the current state of the input.
+For most cases, we recommend a `Input` within a [`StatefulWidget`](https://docs.flutter.io/flutter/widgets/StatefulWidget-class.html) so you can save and operate on the current value of the input.
-If you are unfamiliar with the `StatefulWidget` and managing state in Flutter, please read our guide on
+If you are unfamiliar with `StatefulWidget` and managing state in Flutter, please read our guide on
 [managing widget state](https://flutter.io/widgets-intro/#managing-state).